Agentic SaaS in Marketing Automation

 4. Ethical and Regulatory Frameworks

-As agentic systems gain prominence, we鈥檒l see the emergence of specialized governance frameworks:
+As agentic systems gain prominence, we'll see the emergence of specialized governance frameworks:

 These frameworks will be essential to maintain consumer trust and ensure responsible deployment of autonomous marketing technology.